Star Trek Lower Decks (LOW) Season 5

 Like few other Lower Decks episodes, "A Farewell to Farms" draws more on its guest characters than on Rutherford, Tendi, Boimler and Mariner.
 This works a bit better than in "A Mathematically Perfect Redemption" but not as wonderfully as in the perhaps unsurpassable "wej Duj".
 Having to take a back seat is a pity for Boimler, who is still trying to literally grow a beard but becomes a punching ball for the Klingons and enjoys it for reasons that he doesn't state and that I am afraid will remain unexplained.
 A bit like already last week, he is out of character as if he were on drugs.
 Anyway, especially Ma'ah is hilarious as always.
 The way he internalizes Klingon culture while maintaining a universal sense of justice reminds me of Worf.
 I also like Malor, who is so un-Klingon by traditional standards and who stands with his brother nonetheless (even though or just because he needs a push in this direction).
 The two Klowahkan food critics Gonald and Legnog are the perhaps most arrogant guest characters of the whole series, for which there is a sad reason.
 I just love the irony that Migleemo, the psychologist, is the one who can help them overcome their conversion disorder after previously having been humiliated by them.

 Summarizing, "A Farewell to Farms" consists of two fine stories.
 But it is another disservice to Boimler.
 It is very funny.
 I paused repeatedly because I had to laugh hard (such as in the scene in the Warrior Pit when Mariner dropped in).
-Besides that there are many plays on words that simply fall flat, even as I view it a second time.
+Besides that there are many plays on words that simply fall flat, even as I view it a second time to catch more of them.
 On the other hand, after watching it again I appreciate the jokes that work even more.

 Annotations